zcrayman/tut-rest/1/README.ftl.md

 ## Summary

 Congratulations!
-You've determined the resources you're going to expose and captured those in the REST domain as shown in the following Life Preserver:
+You've determined the resources you're going to expose and captured those in the REST domain as shown in the following Life Preserver:

 ![Life Preserver Full showing Core Domain and REST Domain](../images/life-preserver-rest-domain-and-core-domain-zoom-out.png)